JuliaGPU/HSA.jl/README.md

         jl\_array\_t so as to avoid having to pass that seperately -> bound to be inefficient ?
 	-   or: Rewrite the kernel in the macro to convert n-d indexing to linear
+	-   or: Fix issues preventing use of standard accessors
+*   allow function calls
 *   kernel pointer arguments are generated as kernarg\_u32 despite large machine model because they are in address space 0 but we can't just mark the arguments types as address space 1, because they confuse the code generator...